peppyhop/shop-search/CONTRIBUTING.md

 - Help others learn and grow
 - Maintain a professional environment

-Thank you for contributing to `shop-search`!
+Thank you for contributing to `shop-client`!
 Your efforts help make e-commerce development easier for everyone.